Skip to main content

 Materials Treatment and Recovery

 The Navy faces the complex task of efficiently managing diverse material streams, either generated as operational byproducts or at the end of their service life.
-The Materials Treatment and Recovery program ensures their appropriate treatment and, where economically feasible, resource recovery.
+The Materials Treatment and Recovery program ensures their appropriate treatment and recovery.
 This initiative seeks cutting-edge processes and materials that can reduce sustainment, logistics, and operational overhead while enhancing operational flexibility in diverse environments.
-Traditional land-based methods for materials management, such as incineration, secure landfilling, and mechanical-biological treatment can be large-scale, energy-intensive, and labor-intensive requiring significant infrastructure and specialized personnel.
-These methods often lack the necessary portability and adaptability required for Naval operations.
+Traditional land-based methods for materials management, such as incineration, secure landfilling, and mechanical-biological treatment can be large scale, energy intensive, and labor intensive requiring significant infrastructure and specialized personnel.
+These methods often lack the necessary portability and adaptability required for naval operations.
 Because of the Navy’s unique operational requirements, including limited space and resources at sea, operational flexibility and modularity are key.
 Therefore, the introduction of innovative technologies is crucial to decrease operational expenses, allocate personnel for mission-critical tasks, and minimize logistical requirements by reducing the frequency and cost of material resupply.

 Research Concentration Areas

-• Materials and processes to improve recovery of critical material, including the development of selective extraction and separation techniques.
+• Materials and processes to improve recovery of critical materials, including the development of selective extraction and separation techniques.

 Research Challenges and Opportunities

-• Development of materials and processes that improve the efficiency and selectivity of critical materials recovery from complex material matrices
+• Materials and processes that improve the efficiency, selectivity or treatment of compounds from complex matrices

-• Development of scalable and adaptable processes that enable efficient and cost-effective critical materials recovery and resource utilization onboard Naval platforms and at remote locations
+• Scalable and adaptable processes that enable efficient critical materials recovery onboard naval platforms and at remote locations

 How to Submit